Florence pours on the rain in Carolinas amid fears of catastrophic floods

 "I cannot overstate it: Floodwaters are rising, and if you aren't watching for them, you are risking your life," Gov. Roy Cooper said.

-As of 8 p.m., Florence was centered about 65 miles (100 kilometers) east-southeast of Columbia, the South Carolina capital, crawling west at 2 mph (4 kph) — not even as fast as a person walking.
-Its winds were down to 45 mph (75 kph).
-But with half of the storm still out over the Atlantic, Florence continued to collect warm ocean water and dump it on land.
+As of 11 p.m., Florence was centered about 40 miles (65 kilometers) east-southeast of Columbia, South Carolina, amd crawling west at 3 mph (6 kph) — not even as fast as a person walking.
+Its winds were down to 40 mph (75 kph).
+But with half of the storm still out over the Atlantic, Florence continued to collect warm ocean water and dump it onshore.

 In its initial onslaught along the coast, Florence buckled buildings, deluged entire communities and knocked out power to more than 900,000 homes and businesses.
 But the storm was shaping up as a two-part disaster, with the second, delayed stage triggered by rainwater working its way into rivers and streams.
 The flash flooding could devastate communities and endanger dams, roads and bridges.